dxing97/libdiscord-0.2/README.md

 # Bot 2
 This bot will connect to the Discord gateway, remain connected,
-    and have it's current game set to the name of this library. (libdiscord v0.1.0 or whatever is in CMakeLists.txt) It will then respond to any messages with a magic string Note that is bot is only compatible with Discord API v6.
+    and have it's current game set to the name of this library. (libdiscord v0.1.0 or whatever is in CMakeLists.txt) It will then respond to any messages with a magic string with the current time in sec since the epoch and library information.

+Note that is bot is only compatible with Discord API v6.
 ## scopes and stuff